codepo8/developer-advocacy-handbook/create-slide-decks.md

 * "Here's what we used to deliver this job"
 * "\... and here is how you can do it yourself!"

-Build on top of what people are asked to do, not what you expect them to do for you.
+Write for what people are asked to do, not what you expect them to do for you.

 ### Be fresh